Skip to content

 UserNotAuthenticatedError401User is not authenticated

-InsufficientPermissionsError403User is authenticated but lacks required permissions
+InsufficientPermissionsError403User is authenticated but lacks the required permissions

 • Auth for configuring authentication.